abpframework/abp/docs/en/solution-templates/microservice/adding-new-microservices.md

 We should configure the OpenId options by modifying the `OpenIddictDataSeeder` in the `Identity` service.
 Below is an example of the `OpenIddictDataSeeder` options for the `ProductService` microservice.

-Create API scopes and add the requested API scope for swagger clients in the `CreateApiScopesAsync` and `CreateSwaggerClientsAsync` methods in the `OpenIddictDataSeeder` class.
+Create API scopes and add the required API scope for Swagger clients in the `CreateApiScopesAsync` and `CreateSwaggerClientsAsync` methods in the `OpenIddictDataSeeder` class.

 ```csharp
 private async Task CreateApiScopesAsync()